Engoo Blog Language Tips

 M

 M, which represents “million,” also comes from the metric system.
-It’s the same M that’s in units of measure such as:
+It’s the same M in units of measure such as:

 • MW (megawatt)